 An interval: 1-30 minutes, 1-12 hours, 1 or 30 days, 1 or 2 weeks

 A time.
 The time selector displays in the picker only when the interval is greater than 1 day and the day selection is greater than 1 week.
-When you schedule a specific time, SQL Analytics takes input in your computer’s timezone and converts it to UTC.
+When you schedule a specific time, Databricks SQL takes input in your computer’s timezone and converts it to UTC.
 If you want a query to run at a certain time in UTC, you must adjust the picker by your local offset.
 For example, if you want a query to execute at

 00:00UTC each day, but your current timezone is PDT (UTC-7), you should select